Leshuguita/leshuguita.github.io/content/blog/fonts.en.md

   Windows, Mac and Linux.

 {% tangent(title="Price formats") %}
 When writing this post, I needed a way to tell CLP and USD apart (both use the same symbol locally, $).
-The ISO standard is to just use letters, "xxx CLP" and "xxx USD".
+The <abbr title='International Organization for Standardization&#010;("ISO" from the greek "isos", meaning "equal")'>ISO</abbr>  standard is to just use letters, "xxx CLP" and "xxx USD".
 I don't really like it, it's kinda boring that neither gets to use its symbol.
 Also, for conistency, I'd have to use "xxx EUR", even when the euro symbol € is not ambiguous at all.

 Something that seemed reasonable was to do a mix of both: "CL$xxx" or "CLP$xxx" (though with both 'P' and '$' it feels kinda redundant).
-While this is fine in english, it's not in spanish.
-Since this article has versions in both languages, I still needed a different solution.
+While this is fine, I don't find it particularly readable.

 I also thought of using emojis, like ":chile:$xxx" but it's a bit annoying to write emojis so often, and doesn't look too good.

-In the end, I decided to place the ISO code above the symbol, if the symbol is not clear.
-It's not particularly elegant, but it seems decent enough.
+Additionally, I tried to place the ISO code above the symbol, if the symbol is not clear: "{{ over(t="CLP",b="$")}}xxx".
+It's not particularly elegant, but it seemed decent enough.
 When selecting and copying the text, it's copied as "CLP$xxx" which is perfectly fine.
-I ended up liking how it looks more than "CL$xxx", so I'm using it for english as well.
+However, it uses up too much of the space beween lines, making the text look cluttered.

+In the end, I decided to go for something simmilar to the first option, but with the disambiguating text in a dimmer color: "{{ coin(c="CL",s="$") }}xxx".
+I think it's easier to read than just "CL$xxx".

 I also found out that not all countries write euros the same way around: Spain, Germany, France, and others, use "xxx €", while Ireland and England use "€xxx".
 I'd assume this is common knowledge in Europe, but I had no idea.
 {% end %}